2017: The year of the Playstation Vita

 The system does a great job of being an all in one unit.
 That said there are a few accessories to make Vita life easier:

-The PS Vita headphones have great sound quality and carry that classic Sony look.
+The Playstation Vita headphones have great sound quality and carry that classic Sony look.
 There’s nothing to stop you from using a normal set of headphones with the Vita.
 However, the official headphones have the advantage of inline volume control and microphone for multiplayer.
 Sony used a slightly modified headphone jack on the PS Vita (and PS4 Controller).
 So you’ll have better success with the microphone using the official headphones.
 Best of all, they also work perfectly with the PS4 controller; if you don’t already have a dedicated headset.

 The Official Charging Dock is a must for PCH-1000 owners due to the systems’ proprietary charging connector, which has a tendency to break quite easily.
 Using the dock not only gives the Vita a tidy place to live; but also reduces cable flex and may prolong the life of your system.
 The PCH-2000 uses micro USB for changing which is much more sturdy.